gemcityswing/gemcityswing.com/README.md

 ## Board Meetings

-Create a new post in the content/board-meeting directory named "<year>-<month>.md".
+Create a new post in the content/board-meeting directory named "[year]-[month].md".

 By default, Hugo will not build posts that are published in the future, so you need to be very careful of the front-matter at the top of the post file.
 The current practice is to publish board meeting notes the day after the board meeting takes place.

+An example board meeting summary looks like:

     ---
     date: 2019-05-01T09:00:00-05:00